chrisxfire/chrisxfire.github.io/content/notes/_net/user-interfaces/maui/app-lifecycle/platform-lifecycle.md

 # [Android](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/app-lifecycle#android)
 Each delegate has an identically named extension method used to register a handler for that delegate.

-## Responding to Android Lifecycle Delegates
+## responding to android lifecycle delegates
 Call `ConfigureLifecycleEvents` method on `MauiAppBuilder` object in `CreateMauiApp` method of `MauiProgram` class:
 ```cs
 using Microsoft.Maui.LifecycleEvents;